 In the beginning, the agent's response may not be optimal for the user, as it is not personalized to this user's individual needs and preference.
-As most users are not familiar with prompt engineering, and LLMs are often able to generate an acceptable response for the task, therefore, users may find it the most convenient to simply edit the response when it is not ideal to suit their needs, rather than trying different prompts to get new responses.
-The example in~\pref{fig:main} illustrates that the user directly edits the summary generated by the agent to satisfy their preference on bullet point format.
-It takes time and efforts for the user to make edits.
-We can measure such cost using a variety of metrics, such as the edit distance between the agent-generated response and the user-revised text.
-Zero edit from the user is also a useful feedback, reflecting that the agent's response satisfies this user's needs.
-One important feature of our setting is that \emph{every natural use of the agent yields an edit feedback for learning}.
-Since there is no distinction between training and testing in this setting, we care about minimizing the user's efforts across all rounds of interaction with the agent.
-In summary, our goal is to learn from the implicit feedback in user edit history to minimize the cumulative cost of the user's efforts.\looseness=-1
+As most users are not familiar with prompt engineering, and LLMs are often able to generate a reasonable response for the task, therefore, users may find it the most convenient to simply edit this response when it is not ideal, rather than trying different prompts to get new responses.
+The example in~\pref{fig:main} illustrates that the user directly edits the summary generated by the agent to satisfy their preference for bullet point format.
+It takes time and effort for the user to make edits which can be measured using metrics such as the edit distance between the agent's response and the user edits.
+Our goal is to minimize the cumulative user edit cost over time using feedback from user edits.
+Notably, there is no distinction between training and testing in our setting as \emph{every natural use of the agent yields an edit feedback for learning}.\looseness=-1